dspark410/Daily-Planner/README.md

-# Daily-Planner
+# Work Day Scheduler

 ## Description

-This project is a simple planner that saves your events that you store in the the designated time.
-It will update dynamically with indicating colors representing the past, current, or future time event.
+A simple calendar application that allows the user to save events for each hour of the day.

 ## Usage
 Daily Planner Images: